awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v1.how-it-works.md

 |   `log_temp_files`   |   Logs the use of temporary files that are above the specified kilobytes \(kB\)\.   |
 |   `log_statement`   |   Controls the specific SQL statements that get logged\.
 Supported values are `none`, `ddl`, `mod`, and `all`\.
 Default is `none`\.   |

- After you turn on logs for Aurora MySQL 5\.6, Aurora MySQL 5\.7, or Aurora PostgreSQL for your Aurora Serverless v1 DB cluster, you can view the logs in CloudWatch\.
+ After you turn on logs for Aurora MySQL or Aurora PostgreSQL for your Aurora Serverless v1 DB cluster, you can view the logs in CloudWatch\.

 ### Viewing Aurora Serverless v1 logs with Amazon CloudWatch<a name="aurora-serverless.logging.monitoring"></a>